yoshiya0503/excel.js/README.md

     parseXlsx('Spreadsheet.xlsx', function(err, data) {
     	if(err) throw err;
-        // data is an array of arrays
+        // data is an array of arrays of object
     });

 If you have multiple sheets in your spreadsheet,

     parseXlsx('Spreadsheet.xlsx', '2', function(err, data) {
     	if(err) throw err;
+        // data is an array of arrays of object
+    });

+If you want to get multiple sheets from your spreadsheet, set to argument start and end of your spreadsheet

+    var start = 1;
+    var end = 5;

+    parseXlsx('Spreadsheet.xlsx', start, end, function(err, data) {
+    	if(err) throw err;
-        // data is an array of arrays
+        // data is an array of arrays of object

     });

 MIT License.